hdbeukel/james-core/README.md

 JAMES Core Module
 =================

-The James core module is part of the [James framework][james-github].
+The JAMES core module is part of the [James framework][james-github].

 The core module includes many general components for both problem specification and search application.